Year 2 - Anansi Spider & Huckleberry Finn

 As writers

-Key vocabulary: expanded noun phrases, past tense, suffixes
+Key vocabulary: expanded noun phrases, past tense, suffixes, adverbs, first person, possessive apostrophes

 As mathematicians